Physical distancing measures

-Trips outside the home are permissible and encouraged providing they are in line with the latest general public guidance on physical distancing and travelling distances.
+Trips outside the home are permissible and encouraged providing they are in line with the latest general public guidance on physical distancing and travelling distances set out in the Strategic Framework.
 Childminders should plan for children to enjoy active energetic play across the day and this may include making use of other areas near to the childminder’s home such as nearby green spaces, taking account of the most up to date physical distancing guidelines.

-Outdoor play parks are now open.
+Outdoor play parks are also open.
 Childminders must follow the latest guidance on exercise and activity.

 Recommendations for use of shared resources such as play areas and libraries where children are more likely to mix with others continue to be reviewed and therefore the latest advice should be checked regularly for any updates.